cnbeining/ABPlayerHTML5-Py/README.md

 Update history
 -----
+.07: Use raw_input, now you do not need to input " ' "_ before files.

 .06: Update from the mainstream, merge all the updates since Dec.15.2013.
 Also reduce the speed of comments, thanks to @yao.ot's report and pull request #5 of ABPlayerHTML5 : https://github.com/jabbany/ABPlayerHTML5/pull/5   .
 Redo the Readme.

 .05: Fix the problem that if ~/.cache does not exist, it will return a 404.
 Also fix the version number problem.